 As a rapid response air emergency service the Charity serves a population of approximately 5 million people across 4 million acres.
-Our two air ambulances operate from Leeds Bradford International Airport and RAF Topcliffe near Thirsk, and together both air ambulances cover the whole of the region.
+Our two air ambulances operate from The Nostell Priory Estate near Wakefield and RAF Topcliffe near Thirsk, and together both air ambulances cover the whole of the region.

 The Charity was set up in 2000 and with the addition of the second air ambulance in October 2007, we were the first Air Amblance in the UK to own and operate a Dedicated Air Desk in the UK.
 With the addition of the Air Ways Communication Systems, the Yorkshire Air Ambulance has developed into a sophisticated emergency service that provides state-of-the-art emergency medial care throughout Yorkshire.